-The NAB Group and business unit CROs receive regular reports covering credit risk, credit quality, asset concentrations, asset quality, ESG risk, material exposures and defaults and assurance outcomes for both business and retail credit.
-These reports incorporate key credit risk measures including economic capital and detailed analysis of concentration risk, TCC approvals and updates on defaulted counterparties.
-Key reports are provided to the internal committees and the BRC.
+The NAB Group and divisional Chief Risk Officers receive regular reports covering credit risk, credit quality, asset concentrations, asset quality, Environmental & Social Governance risk, material exposures and defaults and assurance outcomes for both business and retail credit.
+These reports incorporate key credit risk measures including economic capital and detailed analysis of concentration risk, Transactional Credit Council approvals and updates on defaulted counterparties.
+Key reports are provided to the internal committees and the Board Risk Committee.

-On a monthly basis, the NAB Group and business unit Credit Risk Committees receive a detailed analysis of asset quality measures.
-Periodically, the business unit and Group Credit Risk functions provide the BRC and the GRRMC with portfolio and industry reviews, as well as the outcome of portfolio stress testing.
+On a monthly basis, the NAB Group and divisional Credit Risk Committees receive a detailed analysis of asset quality measures.
+Periodically, the divisional and Group Credit Risk functions provide the Board Risk Committee and the Group Risk Return Management Committee with portfolio and industry reviews, as well as the outcome of portfolio stress testing.